-Products aimed more at a bespoke market may include leather bookmarks, leather bound diaries, flash drives, speakers, executive pens and metal key rings.
-To browse the Diamond Printed products available then just visit our website to see our current range.
+Products aimed more at a bespoke market may include leather bookmarks, leather-bound diaries, flash drives, speakers, executive pens and metal key rings.
+To browse the Diamond Branded products available then just visit our website to see our current range.

 Most companies will designate an annual budget for all their marketing and deciding the best way to spend this money can be difficult.

 It is best to set a budget based on how much you want to earn from your campaign.
 If you would like to increase your sales by £50,000 a year then it would be unrealistic to spend £60,000 on promotional merchandise.
 Calculate for you, what is a justifiable amount of money to spend on your promotional products.

 The great thing about this strategy is that it is so flexible.
 If you have lots of product left over or you did not gain the results you expected, then you do not need to reinvest the next month.
 However, if you see a big increase in sales or profit as a result then you can adjust your order and increase the amount of product your order the next month.

 Keeping the price per unit as low as possible is important.
 Most companies will sell items in bulk and charge a price per item.
 To increase your profit you should reduce the spending where possible whilst still obtaining quality products and a respectable turnaround time.